 At the same time, nuclear liability regimes were modernised.
 After the terrorist attacks of 11 September 2001 in the United States, the international community concentrated on enhancing nuclear security and the legal framework against terrorism.
 The 2011 Fukushima Daiichi accident in Japan was a wakeup call that urged countries to ratify all relevant conventions in the field of nuclear law, if not already done, and ensure that all conventions were duly implemented in national legislation.

-As part of its programme of work, the NEA Office of Legal Counsel (OLC) supports the Nuclear Law Committee (NLC) in working to help ensure sound national and international legal regimes required for the peaceful uses of nuclear energy, including in the field of liability and compensation for nuclear damage, nuclear safety, international trade in nuclear materials and equipment, as well as public engagement.
+As part of its programme of work, the NEA Division of Nuclear Law (DNL) supports the Nuclear Law Committee (NLC) in working to help ensure sound national and international legal regimes required for the peaceful uses of nuclear energy, including in the field of liability and compensation for nuclear damage, nuclear safety, international trade in nuclear materials and equipment, as well as public engagement.

 Achieving confidence in the peaceful uses of nuclear energy requires the existence of comprehensive and effective legal regimes whose goals are to protect the public and the natural environment from the risks inherent in those activities.
 These regimes include regulation at a national level, co-operation at bilateral and multilateral levels and international harmonisation of national policies and legislation through adherence to international conventions.
 They need to be strong enough to set and enforce limits, and flexible enough to keep pace with technological advances and changing public concerns.

-For more information on NEA activity on nuclear law, please consult the Office of Legal Counsel programme of work.
+For more information on NEA activity on nuclear law, please consult the Division of Nuclear Law (DNL) programme of work.

 Most countries with a nuclear energy programme have adopted special liability and compensation legislation to ensure that third parties that suffer nuclear damage caused by a nuclear incident have access to an adequate compensation.
 These liability and compensation legislations reflect the principles set forth in the international nuclear liability conventions, to which many nuclear and non-nuclear countries are a party to in view of harmonising the national legislations and address potential transboundary nuclear damage.